Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

 If the file cannot be found, then the string "Cannot find file" is returned instead.

+This used to compute the SHA1 hash  but that deprecated and removed from ReprapFirmware 3.5.2 and later.

 ## M39: Report SD card information